bbauska/JS-svg/README.md

 <p><small><small><i><b>Figure 3-6.</b> Polygons for the players</i></small></small></p>

-Manually creating shapes with either the polygon or polyline elements isn't something we'll focus further on for now, as it can be quite tedious.
+<p>Manually creating shapes with either the polygon or polyline elements
+isn't something we'll focus further on for now, as it can be quite tedious.</p>

-There are better ways to generate shapes that we'll cover in a later chapter.
+<p>There are better ways to generate shapes that we'll cover in a later
+chapter.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch3-6">3.6 Text and Titles</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->